Financing a Modular Home in 2025: Budgeting, Lenders & Approval Tips

 Mini Case Study: Maria and James’ Success

 Maria and James, first-time buyers, secured a modular home loan after initial rejections.
-By switching to a lender experienced in modular homes and reducing their DTI by 6% through paying off a car loan, they got approved for an FHA loan with a 3.5% down payment.
+By switching to a lender experienced in financing a modular home and reducing their DTI by 6% through paying off a car loan, they got approved for an FHA loan with a 3.5% down payment.
 Their key steps: getting pre-approved, verifying land title early, and choosing a reputable builder.
 Learn more about modular home loan requirements to follow their path.

 The Appraisal Process for Modular Homes